alshedivat/meta-blocks/README.md

 ## Getting started & use cases

-You can use the library as (1) a modular benchmarking suite or (2) a scaffold API for developing new learning-to-learn algorithms.
+You can use the library as (1) a modular benchmarking suite or (2) a scaffold API for new learning-to-learn algorithms.

 ### Benchmarking